jakericedesigns/Pytorch-Heat-Method/README.md

   - Pytorch
   - Kornia (optional, used in the demo for edge extraction)

-The `heat_method` function performs best when fed a single channel image tensor, where the edges to find the distance to are a constant value, and everything else is set to 0.
+The `heat_method` function performs best when fed a single channel image tensor, where the edges to find the distance to, are a constant value, and everything else is set to 0.

 Example Input: